lmorg/murex/docs/GUIDE.quick-start.md

 ## Rosetta Stone

-If you already know Bash and looking for the equivalent syntax in _murex_, then our [Rosetta Stone](user-guide/rosetta-stone.md) reference will help you to translate your Bash code into _murex_ code.
+If you already know Bash and looking for the equivalent syntax in Murex, then our [Rosetta Stone](user-guide/rosetta-stone.md) reference will help you to translate your Bash code into Murex code.

 ## Basic Syntax